· Henri Amiel, Journal

 - Wendy Hearn, Personal and Professional Coach

-Wendy is an entrepreneur who loves assisting others with their success through coaching, writing and speaking.
+About the Author Wendy is an entrepreneur who loves assisting others with their success through coaching, writing and speaking.
 She lives in Milton Keynes in the UK with her 2 daughters, aged 7 & 9.
 She works with clients internationally and believes that life is for living and having fun.
 Her focus is on what works for clients and to assist them to eliminate what doesn’t work in their life.
 She believe that coaching is about assisting a client to learn to make better decisions, rather than about giving advice.
 Although she may give advice if asked, she encourages individuals to look at the choices, explore all options, and she offers her support in making decisions.
-Visit her website at www.Business-Personal-Coaching.com.
+Visit her website at www.Business-Personal-Coaching.com. · Robert Fulghum

 Be aware of wonder.
 Live a balanced life - learn some and think some and draw and paint and sing and dance and play and work every day some.